Heart & Stroke Screening

-Once you have a baseline of your heart and cardiovascular system, you can identify your risks of heart disease, areas for improvement and possibly prevent complications.
+Once you have a clearer understanding of your risk of heart disease, you can identify areas for improvement and work towards preventing complications.
 Lifestyle changes may be sufficient, but medicine or procedures may be necessary to improve your quality of life.

 - Heart Murmur